 Potential Sentences and Outcomes of Police Investigation

 For people under Police investigation in England and Wales for indecent images or other online sexual offences there are a number of potential outcomes which are briefly explained below.
 You are welcome to call us to discuss which outcomes might be relevant to your case.
 We do not give legal advice.
 For legal advice you must consult with a solicitor.
-To avoid anxiety, we advise that you do not research potential outcomes before consulting with us through a consultation, or with a solicitor.
+To avoid anxiety, we advise that you do not research potential outcomes before consulting with us, or with a solicitor.

 Conditional Caution.
 For lower level offences where the suspect has indicated responsibility for offending, the Police and Crown Prosecution Service may feel that the public interest is better served by not pursuing prosecution through the Courts, and issue a Conditional Caution instead.
 This would normally have a condition of attending education sessions or other work relevant to your behaviour.
 Although a Conditional Caution does not involve a prosecution or Court hearing, the person is added to the sex offender register for a period of two years.